 Nowadays it is almost impossible to carry out a contract for purchasing of a real estate without signing a preliminary contract thereto.
-This method is necessary, since the Bulgarian legal system in contrast to the German one does not regulate the principles of separation and abstraction and this is the reason why the obligational regulations of the contract cannot be incorporated fully into the notary deed, which only regulates the property transfer.
+This method is necessary, since the Bulgarian real estate law in contrast to the German one does not regulate the principles of separation and abstraction and this is the reason why the obligational regulations of the contract cannot be incorporated fully into the notary deed, which only regulates the property transfer.

 In this article the purely legal aspects of the preliminary contract for purchase of a real estate in Bulgaria are discussed and practical tips are given to people and companies, including in view of the judicial practice concerning disputes, which have occurred during the process of the deal.

 The purchase of a real estate usually consists of two phases: